Avebury Manor Garden

 You can take a stroll down Lion Walk, relax with a picnic in the Church Garden, admire the view of the manor from the Half Moon Garden, see the fruit growing in the Orchard and the produce in the Kitchen Garden.
 The East Garden with it's striped lawn and lavender walk is a great photo opportunity and if you pop into the Topiary Garden you'll see our established displays as well as some newly planted shapes taking form.

-The South Lawn island beds are overlooked by the earlier entrance to the Manor, the Lion Walk is a treat for herbaceous border lovers, whilst the Church Garden provides an opportunity for picnics, reading and families to enjoy the summer sun playing some of our outdoor games.
+The South Lawn island beds are overlooked by the earlier entrance to the manor, the Lion Walk is a treat for herbaceous border lovers, whilst the Church Garden is sheltered from the wind and provides an opportunity for picnics, reading and relaxation.

 Changes in the garden